Ultra-low-sulfur diesel: Pakistan

 Pakistan began importing Euro-V standard fuel in mid 2020.
 The import of Euro-V petrol was started on August 10, 2020, while all diesel imports of the country will conform to Euro-V standard by January 2021.
 The shift was carried out directly from Euro-II to Euro-V.

 India

 Delhi first introduced 50 ppm sulfur diesel on 1 April 2010 as a step aimed at curbing vehicular pollution in the capital.
 This was done in 12 other cities at the same time.
 The sulfur content in the diesel being used was 350 ppm.

 There are two types of diesel available in India from year 2010.
 Bharat Stage IV (equivalent to Euro IV) specification having Sulfur level below 50 ppm is available all over the country and the Bharat Stage VI with ultra low sulfur was slowly introduced in New Delhi in April 2018.

-The Bharat Stage VI with ultra low sulphur content of less than 10 ppm will be standard across the country from April 2020.
+The Bharat Stage VI with ultra low sulfur content of less than 10 ppm will be standard across the country from April 2020.